 Item Description Enable Select to enable this function.
 Comment Describe the name/focus of this profile.
-Event Category System System WAN Remote Dial-in User Lan-to-Lan Event Type Schedule - Specify a schedule profile to perform the job based on conditions determined by the action category and action type.
+Event Category Select an event (e.g., System).
+Event Type Select an event type.
+Schedule - Specify a schedule profile to perform the job based on conditions determined by the action category and action type.
 Schedule Profile - Use the drop-down list to select a profile.
 If there is no schedule defined previously, click [Create New] to set a new schedule.
 Date and Time - Set the year, month, day, hour and minute to perform the job.
 CPU Usage - When the usage of the CPU reaches the threshold, a job based on the conditions set below will be performed.
 Usage threshold - Select a value.
 Memory Usage - When the usage of the memory reaches the threshold, a job based on the conditions set below will be performed.
 Usage threshold - Select a value.
 Log Keyword Match - It is available for Suricata service only.
-When some event log containing the keyword set here, it will trigger Vigor router to send and display the message on the Web Notification (small bell) on the top right of the WUI.
+When some event log containing the keyword set here; it will trigger Vigor router to send and display the message on the Web Notification (small bell) on the top right of the WUI.
 Keyword - Enter a string (e.g., malware) as the keyword for searching.
 If . is used, it means any log.
 Keyword Type - Select TEXT or REGEX.
 In which, REGEX stands for Regular Expression.
 It allows users to use the defined pattern to search.
 TEXT means string, usually special characters can not be used.
 Count - Enter the number.
 "1" means any event.
-Timespan - Set the time (sec.) for the system to send the web notification when an event is triggered.
+Timespan - Set the time (sec.) for the system to send the web notification (small bell).
 Facility - Select a type for Vigor system to analyze the corresponding log.
 For example, select VPN for Vigor device to analyze the VPN log and display the result on the Web Notification (small bell).

-Level - Select the log (plus specific Level, 0~7) type to send.
+Facility: ALL YPN Command Line II VA CALL WAN OTHERS IGMP Level - Select the log (plus specific Level, 0-7) type to send.